 Although Japanese hospitals offer advanced diagnostic and treatment equipment with cutting-edge technology, they often suffer a lack of healthcare personnel to serve the burgeoning population of elderly.
-In 2018, Japan had about 2.6 physicians per 1,000 people, on par with the US ratio of 2.6.
+In 2020, Japan had about 2.6 physicians per 1,000 people, below the US ratio of 3.6.